josephaguthrie/rrgjag/README.md

 ![*Kharri and the Dog's by the fire*](kharri_and_dogs.jpg)

-*This was the dogs first backpacking trip*, we have taken them backpacking several more times since then and they love it, as long as they are wearing their sweaters.
+*This was the dogs first backpacking trip.* We have taken them backpacking several times since then and they love it as long as they are wearing their sweaters.

 ## Kharri and Tootles hiking out from the same trip